USSF-ORBIT/ussf-portal-prototype/README.md

   - [Install yarn](https://yarnpkg.com/en/docs/install) if you do not already have it.
   - Type `yarn` or `yarn install` inside the project directory to install dependencies.
 You will need to do this once after cloning the project, and continuously if the dependencies in `package.json` change.

-### Available commands
+### yarn scripts

+Most commonly used during development:

 - `yarn dev`: Starts NextJS server in development mode and watches for changed files
-- `yarn build`: Builds the NextJS production asset bundle
-- `yarn start`: Starts the NextJS server in production mode
 - `yarn storybook`: Starts the Storybook component library on port 6006
-- `yarn storybook:build`: Build Storybook to a static site that can be deployed
+- `yarn test:watch`: Run Jest tests in watch mode

+Other (you won't use these often):

 - `yarn format`: Autoformat all code using Prettier
 - `yarn lint`: Runs the TypeScript compiler and ESLint and outputs issues
+- `yarn test`: Run Jest tests once
+- `yarn storybook:build`: Build Storybook to a static site that can be deployed
+- `yarn build`: Builds the NextJS production asset bundle
+- `yarn start`: Starts the NextJS server in production mode

 ### Working on an issue